U.S. Route 1: Mid-Atlantic

 In the Mid-Atlantic, US 1 generally serves some of the most populated areas of the east coast.
 Through Virginia, US 1 is paralleled by Interstates: the remainder of I-85 to Petersburg, I-95 through Richmond and Fredericksburg to Alexandria, and I-395 into Arlington.
 In much of Virginia, US 1 was called the Jefferson Davis Highway by state law, although there are exceptions.
 South of Petersburg, it is known as Boydton Plank Road.
 Through some of Fairfax County and Alexandria, it is called the Richmond Highway.
 In February 2021, Virginia renamed all remaining portions of the Jefferson Davis Highway in the state to Emancipation Highway beginning on January 1, 2022.

 US 1 crosses the Potomac River with I-395 on the 14th Street bridges and splits to follow mainly 14th Street and Rhode Island Avenue through the District of Columbia.
 US 1 is at the minimum of three lanes (with alternate passing) from the North Carolina state line to Petersburg with occasional four-lane divided sections.
 North of Petersburg is a four-lane undivided roadway at the minimum to the DC line.
 The route of US 1 from Petersburg to the state line is parallel with the Atlantic Seaboard Fall Line.
 From Petersburg onward, it is parallel with I-95.
 After exiting DC into Maryland, US 1 follows the Baltimore–Washington Boulevard, the first of several modern highways built along the Washington–Baltimore combined statistical area corridor; I-95 is the newest, after the Baltimore–Washington Parkway.
 US 1 runs through the University of Maryland, College Park, campus in College Park, Maryland.
 The route bypasses Downtown Baltimore on North Avenue and exits the city to the northeast on Belair Road, gradually leaving the I-95 corridor, which passes through Wilmington, Delaware, for a straighter path toward Philadelphia.
 Around and beyond Bel Air, US 1 is a two-lane road, crossing the Susquehanna River over the top of the Conowingo Dam before entering Pennsylvania.
 (Routed further north, US 1 bypasses the state of Delaware, unlike I-95.)

 The two-lane US 1 becomes a four-lane expressway, officially known as the John H. Ware III Memorial Highway, after the Pennsylvania representative, just after crossing into Pennsylvania.
 This bypass extends around Oxford and Kennett Square, merging into the four-lane divided Baltimore Pike just beyond the latter.
 At Media, US 1 again becomes a freeway—the Media Bypass—ending just beyond I-476.
-After several name changes, the road becomes City Avenue, the western city limits of Philadelphia, at the end of which a short overlap with the Schuylkill Expressway (I-76) leads to the Roosevelt Expressway and then the 12-lane Roosevelt Boulevard partly overlapping US 13.
+After several name changes, the road becomes City Avenue, the western city limits of Philadelphia, at the end of which a short overlap with I-76 leads to the Roosevelt Expressway and then the 12-lane Roosevelt Boulevard partly overlapping US 13.
 US 1 again becomes a freeway after leaving the city, bypassing Penndel and Morrisville and crossing the Delaware River into New Jersey on the Trenton–Morrisville Toll Bridge.